Dallas Attorneys for Car Crashes Caused by Driver Fatigue

 Non-economic damages are compensation for subjective, intangible losses.
 You may be entitled to an award of damages to compensate you for emotional pain and suffering, mental or emotional distress, loss of consortium, or loss of enjoyment of life.

 In rare circumstances, a judge may award exemplary damages in a personal injury lawsuit.
 These damages are not awarded to compensate you.
-Rather they are awarded to you to punish the defendant when their actions were grossly negligent, malicious, or fraudulent.
+Instead, they are awarded to you to punish the defendant when their actions were grossly negligent, malicious, or fraudulent.

 How We Can Help